Effort Certification Reporting Policy and Procedures

 - Correspond to the amount of actual charges for salaries and wages rather than be based upon budget estimates alone which do not qualify as support for charges to Federal awards.
 Since an employee’s salary distribution should directly correspond to the actual effort associated with a project, if an employee’s effort changes significantly (by 5 percentage points or more above or below the total committed effort requirement) during an award period, then the salary distribution should be adjusted within a timely manner to match the new level of effort.

 THE KEAN UNIVERSITY EFFORT CERTIFICATION REPORTING SYSTEM

 Kean University uses an after-the-fact reporting system to certify that salaries charged or costs shared to sponsored awards are reasonable and consistent with the work performed.
 Kean requires effort certification reporting three times a year coinciding with the semesters.
 The fall semester reporting period covers the months September - December, the spring semester reporting period covers the months January - May, and the summer semester reporting period covers the months June – August.
-The ORSP will send an Effort Certification Notice email at the end of December for fall, the end of May for spring, and the end of August for summer.
+The ORSP will send an Effort Certification Notice form to all Grant Directors and PIs at the end of December for fall, the end of May for spring, and the end of August for summer.
 Reports are due by January 15, June 15 and September 15.

 Covered Employee Responsibilities:

-- Certifies effort and submits their SPEEC form online promptly after receiving email notification from ORSP
+- Certifies effort and submits their form promptly after receiving email notification from ORSP

-- Keeps a copy of each SPEEC form he/she submits
+- Keeps a copy of each form he/she submits

-- Certifies all effort provided by sponsored project personnel on ECS form.
+- Certifies all effort provided by sponsored project personnel on the form.